pantor/ruckig/README.md

 ## Tests and Numerical Stability

 The current test suite validates over 5.000.000.000 random trajectories.
 The numerical exactness is tested for the final position and final velocity to be within `1e-8`, for the velocity, acceleration and jerk limit to be within `1e-12`, and for the final acceleration as well to be within a numerical error of `1e-10`.
+All kinematic limits should be below `1e12`.
 The maximal supported trajectory duration is `7e3`, which sounds short but should suffice for most applications seeking for time-optimality.
 Note that Ruckig will also output values outside of this range, there is however no guarantee for correctness.

 ## Benchmark